 The truck waits until the loading activity of the container that was initially delivered is completed.
 Subsequently, the truck will bring the now laden container out of the factory to its intended location.

-If the trucker stays longer than expected, the shipper is usually charged truck detention or a fee or waiting time, which is usually agreed beforehand.
+If the trucker stays longer than expected, the shipper is usually charged truck detention fees or a fee or waiting time, which is usually agreed upon beforehand.

 When is a Live Load Suitable?

 There are several scenarios where shippers should consider live loading shipments.
 Below is a guide for better understanding.

 1. Lack of Trailer or Truck Parking Space

 A live load is suitable if the shipper has space constraints and can only accommodate a few prime movers and trailers at any given time.
 For example, when there aren’t enough parking spaces for laden containers, they can’t be moved off the loading bay.

 Therefore, they have to remain at the bay after being fully loaded or unloaded.
 As there is no other location to move the containers, it may be best to live load them instead, so that they can be gated out of the yard immediately.